The CIO Brief: Don’t Time. Trim.

 In other words, irrational and unstoppable are two entirely different things.

-However, if your portfolio is 100% the S&P, you are very long just a handful of mega tech firms.
+However, if your portfolio is 100% the S&P, you are very long and very correlated to just a handful of mega tech firms.

 So what’s the alternative?